 You want an in-demand career

-You may also explore becoming a part of a medical research team, venture into health journalism, become a medical consultant, or join the medical business administration and become an executive.
+You may also aspire to be a part of a medical research team, venture into health journalism, become a medical consultant, or join the medical business administration and become an executive.
+The possibilities are endless!

 You can make a difference in people’s lives